BiologicalRecordsCentre/record-cleaner-rules/README.md

 does not support the https protocol.

 ## How to update rule files
-Clone the repository and apply updates to the files in the `rules` folder.
+Clone the repository and apply updates to the files in the `rules_as_csv` folder.
 Major updates are usually achieved by compiling information in a spreadsheet and running a script offline to create the rule files.
 The old files can be deleted and replaced by the new ones.
 When changes are complete they can be